bio-boris/NewKbaseDevelopers/questions_and_answers.md

+## How do I start my app?
+What do I do now?

+1) Work on the implmentaiton file to generate methods

+It is recommended to have a spec file look the following:
+    (SpecFile Recipes Link)

+2) Decide on a basic UI layout working backwards with the .spec file

+Run Make and Generate the implementation file

+### How do I organize the code?

+There are two common patterns:
+1) Create multiple functions and do everything inside the implmentation file.
+An example of this pattern can be found in these apps [1,2,3]()
+2) Create a utils directory, create a runner or utility class, pass in the configuration file and parameter files to it, and do everything in there.
+An example of this pattern can be found in these apps [1,2,3]()

 ### Help!
 My python code in the implementation file keeps disappearing?
 What happened to it?
 Magic comments are comments that are used internally by the kbase_sdk in order to generate the implementation file when you make changes to the spec file.